 From Vang Vieng, the next logical stop-over travelling from north to south of the country is the capital – Vientiane.

-Decided to buy the next leg’s journey from the Inthira Hotel, which after the last minivan trip, we were willing to pay extra for an “Express VIP ticket” (60,000K) for the comfort promised.
-But, as always in Laos, the transport or journey was not as expected, or was it…
+Buying the next leg’s journey from the Inthira Hotel as after the last minivan trip, we’re willing to pay extra for an “Express VIP ticket” (60,000K) for the comfort promised.

 As always in Laos, the transport or journey is not as expected or is it…

 Visit Nilla’s Photography for more images.
 More blogs on Laos at Image Earth Travel.

 Love this post and so many others from your page!
 Quick visit to say you´re on my list for Very Inspiring Bloggers award! https://my365to30.wordpress.com/